Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "Little place an old friend treated me to last week.
 Michelin star."

-Claire felt her eyebrows and her jaw do their level best to get away from each other. "...I’ve… never eaten at a Michelin star restaurant before…"
+Claire felt her eyebrows and her jaw do their level best to get away from each other. "...I’ve... never eaten at a Michelin star restaurant before..."

 Hoeff grinned.
-"Kinda fancy, but the food’s… you’ll see.
+"Kinda fancy, but the food’s... you’ll see.
 Also, I know you only drink decaf and theirs is so good I couldn’t tell the difference.
 Think they get it locally, from an ET."

 "High dining?
 Decaf coffee?
 Who are you, and what did you do with Hoeff?"